 Sherman’s JazzFest is back and better than ever for its second year!
 After a wildly successful inaugural JazzFest, we’re excited to bring you another incredible lineup of world-class jazz musicians and performers.

-This year’s festival features the dynamic and energetic Kyle Athayde Dance Party, the virtuosic Eddie Barbash with KASA Quartet, the adventurous WARP Trio, and the eclectic Miriam Elhajli.
+This year’s festival features the dynamic and energetic Kyle Athayde Dance Party, the virtuosic Eddie Barbash with KASA Quartet, and the adventurous WARP Trio.
 These talented musicians are guaranteed to deliver unforgettable performances that will transport you to a world of pure jazz magic.

 The Kyle Athayde Dance Party performs regularly around New York City and the San Francisco Bay Area in a wide variety of venues, such as The Garage Restaurant and Cafe, Armando’s, The Zinc Bar, and Dizzy’s Club at Jazz at Lincoln Center.
 On particularly sunny days in the spring and fall you can find us performing outside at places like Washington Square Park, Union Square, and the Lafayette Plaza.